eriqande/con-gen-csu/README.md

 ```
 - You will be working on the command line on Alpine to test things
   out, but I think it might be easier to edit your homework files using
   RStudio.
+Also, doing this will help you get comfortable with having
+  two separate clones of a repo---something that I end up doing quite a
+  bit.
 So, I will walk you through that in the following.
 - Clone your fork of the class repo onto your laptop and open it with
   RStudio.
 - Copy the file `002-unix-intro/unix-intro-TEMPLATE.sh` to